luddites-me/docker-tools/docs/overview.md

 ### Environment

 The scripts in this repo expect the various NS8 repositories to be checked out to a single directory, and the `NS8_SRC` environment variable is used to reference that directory.
-To facilitate this, choose a directory and set it as the `NS8_SRC` environment variable in a file like `~/.zshrc` or `~/.bashrc` (don't forget to `source` the file after you save it):
+Either set the path manually in the .env file, or if using the same path universally, remove the key from the .env file and set `NS8_SRC` environment variable in a file like `~/.zshrc` or `~/.bashrc` (don't forget to `source` the file after you save it):

 ```bash
 export NS8_SRC=~/src